Ansys Rocky quickly and accurately simulates the flow behavior of bulk materials with complex particle shapes and size distributions.

 Particle and Contact Energy Spectra

-Rocky DEM enables you to collect and analyze energy spectra as a useful alternative to the often computationally intensive breakage modeling solutions.
+Ansys Rocky enables you to collect and analyze energy spectra as a useful alternative to the often computationally intensive breakage modeling solutions.

 This feature collects the energy statistics of particle collisions to predict breakage and attrition rates in a graphical format, and is often used to help analyze continuous comminution processes such as grinding mills.